louis-hildebrand/CodeJam2022/README.md

 2. Set up a Python virtual environment using `python -m venv .venv`.
 3. Install the project dependencies using `python -m pip install -r requirements.txt`.

 You should now be all set to calculate optimal routes and help truckers minimize deadhead!
 The API can be run locally using `python manage.py runserver`.
+By default, the API will be available at `localhost:8000`.

 ## The API
 One endpoint is provided: `/findpath`.